rakzcs/cookbook/Tuscan Salmon.md

 4. **Make Sauce:** Once spinach wilts, add cream, spices, and Parmesan.
 Simmer for 3-4 minutes.
 5. **Combine:** Return salmon to the skillet.
 Simmer for another 3-4 minutes.
 6. **Serve:** Ready to serve with pasta, rice, or roasted potatoes.

-Enjoy this creamy and savory Tuscan Salmon dish, a delightful meal ready in less than 15 minutes.